 The Voynich script constitutes just one part of the overall puzzle which surrounds the text of the Voynich manuscript, along with the contents of the text and the way in which it is encoded.
 There is no clear relationship between the Voynich script and any other known writing system.
-Despite the similarity of some characters to letters in other scripts there is no accepted proposal linking the Voynich script with any other.
+Despite the similarity of some glyphs to letters in other scripts there is no accepted proposal linking the Voynich script with any other.
 All existing knowledge about the script therefore comes from evidence internal to the manuscript itself.

-The characters [a] and [y] are both common in the Voynich text, each occurring thousands of times and in all parts of the manuscript.
+The glyphs [a] and [y] are both common in the Voynich text, each occurring thousands of times and in all parts of the manuscript.
 They are part of the core script.
-However, they occur in clearly different environments: they take different positions within words and occur next to different characters.
+However, they occur in clearly different environments: they take different positions within words and occur next to different glyphs.
 Their distribution within words is particularly easy to notice by casual observation, but simple tabulation of that distribution is still revealing.

-I generated a list of the most common words in the Voynich text using a widely available transliteration.
-Each word on the list occurred at least 10 times within the text, and so cannot be considered a writing or reading mistake, nor unusual in the underlying language.
+To do this I generated a list of the most common words in the Voynich text using a widely available transliteration.
+Each word on the list occurred at least 10 times within the text, and so cannot be considered a writing or reading mistake nor unusual in the underlying language.
 The list contained 508 entries in all.

 The exact relationship between [a] and [y] in the Voynich script, whether it is a graphical difference, a sound change, or something else, is unknown.
 Not enough is currently known about the script or the way in which it works to make a firm argument.
 However, we can examine the graphical aspect of the difference between [a] and [y] to make a tentative argument.